Sedgwick Park Crest

 The gardens have been open to the public throughout the summer courtesy of the National Gardens Scheme.
 Guided tours of the garden and ground floor of the house with teas on the terrace can all be booked for small private groups.

-Images of the grounds and house can be viewed in our Photo Gallery and the lavish and detailed history of the estate can be found in our History pages.
-A 42 page book entitled 'The Story of Sedgwick' by Brian Slyfield and Tony Turner is available by post or can be purchased at Horsham Museum.
+Images of the grounds and house can be viewed in our Gallery and the lavish and detailed history of the estate can be found in our History page.
+A 42 page book entitled ‘The Story of Sedgwick’ by Brian Slyfield and Tony Turner is available by post or can be purchased at Horsham Museum.